 All eligible employees and their dependents will be allowed a prorated waiver of the normally-charged tuition based on their years of service (see waiver information below).
 Expenses for supplies, books, and fees are not covered.
-Application and tuition waiver information are available electronically on the "Local Drive" and in the Human Resources Office.
+Application and tuition waiver information are available below and in the Title III Office.